ObjectIsAdvantag/answering-machine/README.md

 # Goal

-Answering machine prototype in golang

-The cross device answering machine can be used to unify voice messages among all your deviceso
+The cross device answering machine can be used to unify voice messages among all your devices

 # Scenarios